tevaughan/container-center-of-mass/README.md

 A jupyter notebook is a vertical array of *cells*.

 Each cell is, typically, either a *markdown cell* or a *code cell*.
+In turn, each code cell has both an input field and an output field.
+The code is entered into the input field, and any output produced by the code appears in the output field when the code cell is executed.

 The markdown supported by jupyter has mathjax rendering of LaTeX mathematical notation.

 Every code cell is processed by the notebook's *kernel*, which is an interface to a particular language.
 Several different languages are supported.
-The ones that most interest me are python (supported by the ipython kernel) and C++ (supported by the cling kernel).
+The ones that most interest me are

+ - python (supported by the ipython kernel) and
+ - C++ (supported by the cling kernel).

 Python is interesting because it is perhaps the best supported language for jupyter and has an extremely large set of libraries to avoid reinvention of the wheel.
 C++ is interesting because I do most of my professional work in C++.

-What makes jupyter notebooks in general of interest to me is the integration of beautiful mathematics, syntax-highlighted code, and interactive visualizations produced by that code.
+What makes the jupyter notebook in general of interest to me is the integration of beautiful mathematics, syntax-highlighted code, and interactive visualizations produced by that code.
 Also, a jupyter notebook can be translated into both PDF and static HTML.
 In some cases, an interactive visualization continues to work even in the static-HTML version of the notebook.

 ## Interactive, 2-D Visualization